iluwatar/java-design-patterns/layered-architecture/README.md

 ## Intent of Layered Architecture Design Pattern

-The Layered Architecture pattern helps organize applications into groups of subtasks at different levels of abstraction, facilitating independent development and maintenance of each layer.
+The Layered Architecture design pattern helps organize applications into groups of subtasks at different levels of abstraction, facilitating independent development and maintenance of each layer.

 ## Detailed Explanation of Layered Architecture Pattern with Real-World Examples

 Real-world example

-> Imagine constructing a modern high-rise building, which is analogous to using the Layered Architecture pattern in software development.
+> Imagine constructing a modern high-rise building, analogous to using the Layered Architecture design pattern in software development.
+This pattern allows each software layer, such as the data layer, service layer, and presentation layer, to support seamless interaction while maintaining independence, enhancing maintainability and scalability.
 Just as a building is divided into layers such as the foundation, structural floors, residential floors, and the rooftop, each with specific functions and built using different materials and techniques, a software application can be similarly structured.
 >
 > In this analogy, the foundation represents the data layer, responsible for managing database operations.
 The structural floors are akin to the service layer, which contains business logic and rules.
 The residential floors parallel the presentation layer, which deals with user interfaces and interactions.
 Finally, the rooftop could be seen as the API layer, allowing external systems to communicate with the application.
 >